 Rilke and Anum Cara

-I once read a book called Anum Cara, by John O'Donahue.
-He said in his book, Everyone needs a soul friend, an anum cara.
+John O'Donahue wrote in his book Anum Cara, "everyone needs a soul friend, an anum cara".
 It feels sometimes that the world is a souless buffet set up to satisfy material hunger.
 But its not.

-The funny thing happens on that day we find ourself out looking for the anum cara we need.
-Maybe we just sit down for a minute on a big granite rock and stare up at puffy white clouds and wait.
+Just sit or lie down for a minute on a big granite rock and stare up at the sky, the puffy white clouds and wait.
+Take it all in.
+Breathe it out.

-Rainier Maria Rilke wrote a reply letter to a young poet, age 19. who had sent him his soul in the form of poems and asked Rilke if his poety was good.
+A young poet, age 19. seeking an anum cara sent his soul in the form of poems to Rainier Maria Rilke and asked Rilke if his poety was good.
+Rilke replied -

 Rilke wrote in a later letter to Franz, the young poet,